Final Paper Project

 Students learn and improve themselves through continual effort, and create a better final product.

-There is opportunity for work, feedback, and improvement during the semester and well before the due date.
+There is opportunity for work, feedback, and improvement during the semester and long before the due date.

 You are in charge of your own learning in life.
 Use this project, course, and all other courses to build yourself.
 It would be a waste to graduate and gain a degree without the requisite learning.

-Any student who wrote a paper the day or week it is due, realizes there is little learning value in that.
+Any student who wrote a paper right before it is due realizes there is little learning value in that.

 What "type" of paper is this?